 Definition and Explanation

-Prejudice in communication is the preconceived opinion about others not based on reason or experience.
-This barrier is constructed from biases and stereotypes that obstruct the flow of open dialogue between individuals of various backgrounds.
+Prejudice in communication is a preconceived opinion about others that is not based on reason or experience.
+Biases and stereotypes construct this barrier, obstructing the flow of open dialogue between individuals of various backgrounds.

 The impact of prejudice is profound—it distorts the perception we have of others and cripples the potential for productive discourse.
 Communication is not just about the exchange of words; it’s about understanding and respect, both of which are jeopardized when prejudice clouds judgment.